• Skip to main content

 4. Add wet ingredients to the dry bowl ingredients and mix until well combined

-5. Roll mixture into 12 equal balls, place on a baking tray and gently flatten each ball into a round biscuit shape
+5. Using wet hands, roll mixture into 12 equal balls, place on a baking tray and gently flatten each ball into a round biscuit shape

 6. Put in the oven for 10 minutes for a softer biscuit or up to 15 minutes for a crunchy biscuit.
 Bear in mind, Anzac biscuits will become harder the longer they are kept.